AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	which is the date of currency of the resource.
 Multiple dataset reference dates can be defined but there can only be one creation date.
 Dates may be to any degree of precision, from century (YY) to full date and time.
 The extended date format (YYYY-MM-DD) should be used, where YYYY is the year, MM the month, and DD the day.
 If required, time (HH:MM:SS, where HH is the hour, MM the minute, and SS the second) may be added, with
-	‘T’ separating the two parts.
+	'T' separating the two parts.

 |userdoc_fig_7_6_1_ReferenceDate|